-As part of Aventus Group companies are listing loans on P2P investment platform PeerBerry, investors community is interested to know, how Aventus Group is responding to COVID-19, as it can have the impacts on credit performance, liquidity, operations and solvency of P2P loan originators, who operates under Aventus Group name.
+As part of Aventus Group companies are listing loans on P2P investment platform PeerBerry, investors community is interested to know, how Aventus Group is responding to COVID-19, as it can have the impacts on credit performance, liquidity, operations, and solvency of P2P loan originators, who operates under Aventus Group name.

-To date Aventus Group is considered to be one of the higher quality loan originators that are available to P2P investors.
-PeerBerry now is one of the largest European P2P platform, and Aventus Group is the largest loan originator on PeerBerry.
+To date, Aventus Group is considered to be one of the higher quality loan originators that are available to P2P investors.
+PeerBerry now is one of the largest European P2P platforms, and Aventus Group is the largest loan originator on PeerBerry.
 Even if Aventus Group seems better placed than most, how are things going right now?
 And what’s the outlook for the rest of the year?
 These and other Explore P2P questions on how Aventus Group plans to safely navigate the company through the coming months answers Andrejus Trofimovas, CEO of Aventus Group.

 Many of the loans on PeerBerry are Polish loans issued by Aventus group companies.
 What impact will the new laws in Poland capping fee levels have on Aventus?
 Does Aventus plan to keep issuing new loans in the country?
 What percentage of the loan portfolio of Aventus is in Poland?
 Are the loans issued after 1 April compliant with the new law?

-Aventus has no upcoming bond or other funding facility maturities in next 3-6 months.
-As for April 1st Aventus Group “body in good portfolio” (DPD less than 14 days, without any interests and penalties)+ cash on accounts was 38,8 million Eur; all liabilities were 18,8 million Eur; all changed currencies rates are included here as well.
-As you see extremely conservative calculation (other companies uses DPD 30 or more days, they include interests and penalties as well), shows Aventus Group having more than double dept coverage ratio, and this, as far as it is known for me, is one of the most healthy ratios on the market.
+Aventus has no upcoming bond or other funding facility maturities in the next 3-6 months.
+As for April 1st Aventus Group “body in the good portfolio” (DPD less than 14 days, without any interests and penalties)+ cash on accounts was 38,8 million Eur; all liabilities were 18,8 million Eur; all changed currencies rates are included here as well.
+As you see extremely conservative calculation (other companies use DPD 30 or more days, they include interests and penalties as well), shows Aventus Group having more than double debt coverage ratio, and this, as far as it is known for me, is one of the most healthy ratios on the market.

 Aventus operates in Kazakhstan and Russia.
 What’s been the impact on Aventus following the large currency falls in those countries?
 Is Aventus expecting higher defaults as a result of macro issues in those countries (related to low oil prices)?

 The most complicated situation is in Kazakhstan because of Government introduced “credit holidays”, however even in such circumstances we are managing to get approx. 50% of planned cash flow on time.
-The rest is just postponed for 3 months, which is not a critical for us at all.
+The rest is just postponed for 3 months, which is not critical for us at all.